rondlite/reaction-docs/website/versioned_docs/version-v1.7.0/database-migrations.md

 ## How we deal with database changes during project life cycle

 Software that evolves will sooner or later have to change existing data in their database in order to be compatible with the latest code changes.
-Reaction uses the meteor package [percolate:migrations](https://atmospherejs.com/percolate/migrations) for internal database migrations.
+Demand uses the meteor package [percolate:migrations](https://atmospherejs.com/percolate/migrations) for internal database migrations.

 ### Migrating on startup

-On application startup, Reaction will migrate to the latest database revision.
+On application startup, Demand will migrate to the latest database revision.
 It does so by sourcing the revision files in directory [`/imports/plugins/core/versions/server/migrations/*.js`](https://github.com/reactioncommerce/reaction/tree/v1.7.0/imports/plugins/core/versions/server/migrations) and apply their content's database instructions, if necessary.

 [**/imports/plugins/core/versions/server/startup.js**](https://github.com/reactioncommerce/reaction/blob/v1.7.0/imports/plugins/core/versions/server/startup.js)